 When I crossed the Panj River from Tajikistan to Afghanistan I stepped back 100 years.
 On the Tajik side were cars, electric lights, tap-water and central heating; on the Afghan side donkeys, candles, water in buckets and smoky yak-dung fires.

-From the border village of Eshkashim a finger of Afghanistan extends east for 200 miles, separating Tajikistan from Pakistan.
+From the border village of Eshkashim a finger of Afghanistan points east for 200 miles, separating Tajikistan from Pakistan.
 This is the Wakhan Corridor, a relic of the 19th-century ‘Great Game’ between Britain and Russia.
 It leads to the High Pamir where the Hindu Kush, Karakoram, Kunlun and Tian Shan mountain ranges come together in a tangle of glaciated peaks.

 I was now in the territory of the Wakhi and the Kyrgyz, who’ve wandered these mountainsides for centuries with their sheep, goats and yaks.
-The Wakhi are sedentary and live in rough stone houses; the Kyrgyz are semi-nomadic and prefer felt tents called yurts.
+The Wakhi are sedentary and live in rough stone houses; the Kyrgyz are semi-nomadic and prefer felt tents which they call yurts.
 Not speaking either language, I found myself an interpreter called Yar Mohammad and he in turn came up with two splendid horsemen, Shogun and Amin Bek, each complete with a horse.

 I had a month’s visa for Afghanistan: not long when you think of the distances involved.
 My first idea was to take some pens and exercise books to the pioneering school for nomadic Kyrgyz children built by Greg Mortenson’s Central Asia Institute.
 It took a week to get there, but the students’ reaction was heartwarming and humbling.
 As far as I could tell they had no stationery whatsoever.